 Josephine (Jo) writes fiction and non-fiction, but mostly fiction.
 She writes warm-hearted contemporary mash-ups of ‘Uplit’ and/or ‘Foodie Lit’ (or ‘foodie fiction’), stories about life, love, careers and food, sometimes partially set between Australia and overseas and other times in Australia.
 She celebrates friendship and community, kindness and growth.

-Josephine Moon is Australia’s first foodie fiction author, with three novels published internationally.
-She describes her novels as ‘books like chocolate brownies’—rich, inviting, a treat for soul but with chunky nuts to chew on.
-She is the author of The Tea Chest, The Chocolate Promise and The Beekeeper’s Secret.
-She lives on the Sunshine Coast, Australia, with her husband, son and a tribe of animals that, despite her best intentions, seems to expand every year.
+Jo’s novels are published internationally (New Zealand, UK, Ireland, Germany, Norway Greece), with collective sales approaching a quarter of a million.
+She describes her novels as ‘books like chocolate brownies’—rich, inviting, a treat for the soul but with chunky nuts to chew on, with a dash of sea salt that lingers on the tongue.
+She is the author of The Tea Chest, The Chocolate Promise, The Beekeeper’s Secret, Three Gold Coins, The Gift of Life, The Cake Maker’s Wish and The Jam Queens.
+She lives in the Noosa hinterland, Australia, with her husband, son and a tribe of animals that, despite her best intentions, seems to expand every year.

 Aside from writing, her longest careers have been as the Diversity & Inclusion Lead for AAC Health Group, a teacher, a business coordinator and a commercial editor of non-fiction, with numerous jobs in between.
 She also founded and ran a horse rescue charity in SE Qld, working nearly full time for three years and for no pay, but a lot of personal reward and a paddock full of retired horses that now eat their way through her spending money.
 She loves animals and includes in her life’s highlights swimming with humpback whales in Tonga.

 She is a proud neurodivergent person in a neurodivergent family, working to make the world a better place for her fellow #neurokin.